GREBE, Pied-billed ANG 1 rep(68)

 PLOVER, Black-bellied JEF 4 reps(27)

-PLOVER, Snowy JEF-SRSP 10/10(2) JAW; JEF-SRSP 10/17(3) JAW; JEF 10/31(14) GD
+PLOVER, Snowy JEF-SRSP 10/10(2) JAW; JEF-SRSP 10/17(3) JAW; JEF 10/31(14)

 PLOVER, Semipalmated JEF 4 reps(13)